rinajabu/unit_2_project/README.md

 - user can see all the posts they have created and posts are timestamped
 - user can then edit or delete any posts made
 - user can see a view count of how many times a certain post has been viewed
+- user is able to comment on different posts
+- user is able to like posts

 Technologies Used:
 - MongoDB Atlas